LaunchCodeEducation/csharp-web-dev-curriculum/content/introduction-and-setup/walkthrough/windows-install/index.md

 Before you start the installation guide, read through each step below.
 You will find the recommended features and functionality to install listed in each step.

-{{% notice red "Warning" "rocket" %}}
+{{% notice orange "Warning" "rocket" %}}
-Allow at least an hour for the installation process.
+Allow at least **an hour** for the installation process.
 {{% /notice %}}

 ## Installation Steps

+### Prerequisites

+Before you start installing anything, you should first make sure that you can install this on your computer.

+### Install Visual Studio

 Walk through the installation process by following Microsoft’s [Install Visual Studio](https://learn.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022) guide.

-1. Verify that your computer can run Visual Studio 2022.
+Here are some things you should keep in mind as you install Visual Studio:

 1. Download the *Community* version of Visual Studio 2022.

-   {{% notice orange "Note" "rocket" %}}
-   Make sure you select Visual Studio 2022.
-   You will see multiple options for software downloads, such as Visual Studio Code and Visual Studio for Mac, on this page.
-Do NOT select either of these options!
-   {{% /notice %}}

-1. Install the Visual Studio Installer
-1. Chose your **Workloads**:

-   1. Select the following packages from the Workloads pane:

-      1. ASP.NET and web development
-      1. Azure development
-      1. Data storage and processing
-      1. .NET core cross-platform development

-      You may need to scroll down to find all of the recommended workloads.

-   {{% notice orange "Note" "rocket" %}}
-   Steps 5 - 7 are for customizing your Visual Studio.
-They are optional, and will use the default setting if applicable.
-This is perfectly acceptable and will work well for this course.

-   If you do NOT want to customize your installation process skip to Step 8.
-   {{% /notice %}}
+1. To personalize or not?
+This is up to you.

    1. *Optional*.
 Choose individual components

-   {{% notice orange "Note" "rocket" %}}
+      {{% notice blue "Note" "rocket" %}}
       If you are customizing your **Individual components**, make sure that you are installing .NET 6.0 Runtime.
 This is a default setting.
 Do not uncheck the box.
       {{% /notice %}}

    1. *Optional*.
 Install language packs
    1. *Optional*.
 Select installation location
-1. Start developing

 ## A Tour of Your New IDE

 Microsoft has created a [walkthrough](https://learn.microsoft.com/en-us/visualstudio/ide/quickstart-ide-orientation?view=vs-2022) of the Visual Studio 2022.
 We recommend you read through this to learn the location of key components within your new IDE.

-## Visual Studio Extensions

-Extensions can help make your workflow smoother.
-These are usually add-ons that you can add or remove from your IDE as you grow in your coding skills.

-### Connect to GitHub for Windows Users

-In this course, we will continue to use GitHub and GitHub Classroom for code storage.
-Visual Studio has an extension for making it easier to connect with GitHub.
-Visit this page to download and install the [GitHub Extension for Visual Studio](https://visualstudio.microsoft.com/vs/github/).

 ## Troubleshooting Your Install

+If you need to troubleshoot your install, first check out the [documentation](https://learn.microsoft.com/en-us/visualstudio/install/troubleshooting-installation-issues?view=vs-2022).
+If this does not help, check out the below sections and consult your TA if something is still off.

 ### Missing or Wrong Components?